 Each year the Pennsylvania Health Information Management Association (PHIMA) awards education scholarships to students who demonstrate academic achievement and commitment to the field of health information management in Pennsylvania.

 PHIMA scholarship awards are funded by member donations through the raffle at the annual conference.
-We thank the membership and regional associations for their donations which raised $2000 for the 2018-19 scholarship fund.
+We thank the membership and regional associations for their donations which raised the funds to award annual scholarship winners.